 Reflects or mirrors the cross-section about the member's local z-axis.
 This parameter affects both symmetric and asymmetric sections.
 An example of when to use this option would be when you want the flanges of a channel section to point in the opposite direction.
 The Reflect property is not available when editing members that have Seated, Flush, or Centerline frame connections.

-The Connection Properties appear only when you have selected the Connection Properties option.
+The Connection Properties display only when you have selected the Connection Properties option.
 Connection properties change depending on the frame connection specified in the Connection option.
 To see the frame connection properties for the start of the member, select .
 To see the frame connection properties for the end of the member, select .
 Click to see a preview of the frame connection.
-The frame connection type appears in the upper left corner of the dialog box.
+The frame connection type appears in the upper left corner of the dialog.

 The supported member is the member that you are placing.
 The supporting member is the existing member in the model to which you are connecting.